JasonLeisure/games/README.md

+### FINAL UPDATE TO REPO 11/11/2023 added in frogger to games.

-### Updates to files 11/09/2023 added in block stacking game to games. will be last game added.
+### Updates to files 11/09/2023 added in block stacking game to games.

 ### Updates to files 11/06/2023 added in games a 3d breakout game.
 Added snowglobe to animations.